-(1) Reflects the balance of specific valuation allowances at September 30, 2011.
-Actual charge-offs related to loans with SVAs may differ due to updated reviews, foreclosure activity, or individual loan performance.
+(2) Reflects the balance of SVAs at September 30, 2011.
+Actual charge-offs related to loans with SVAs may differ due to updated reviews, foreclosure activity, or individual loan performance

-Net charge-offs, excluding the one-time SVA charge-offs and the Chapter 7 bankruptcy charge-offs during the year ended September 30, 2012 increased \$12.4 million to \$87.2 million as compared to \$74.8 million during the year ended September 30, 2011.
-Increased charge-offs related to the residential Home Today and the residential non-Home Today portfolios during the year ended September 30, 2012 were partially offset by decreased charge-offs in the home equity and construction portfolios when compared to the year ended September 30, 2011.
-Increased charge-offs in our first lien portfolios and decreased charge-offs in our second lien and construction portfolios reflect the susceptibility of junior and higher risk lien positions during early stages of a broad economic downturn followed by increasing susceptibility for first and lower risk liens when depressed economic conditions persist.
+Net charge-offs, excluding the one-time SVA charge-offs and the Chapter 7 bankruptcy charge-offs of \$44.9 million during the year ended September 30, 2013 decreased \$42.3 million as compared to \$87.2 million during the year ended September 30, 2012.
+Charge-offs decreased during the year ended September 30, 2013 in all portfolios when compared to the year ended September 30, 2012, reflecting the improving market conditions.
+We continue to evaluate loans becoming delinquent for potential losses and record provisions for our estimate of those losses.